Make sharper investment decisions with institutional-grade research

 Already invested?
 See your portfolio the way a risk desk would.

-Connect your brokerage read-only, or upload a CSV.
-Dawo merges every account into one view, scores six health dimensions, and stress-tests it against real market scenarios.
+Connect your brokerage read-only or upload a CSV.
+Dawo scores six health dimensions and stress-tests your holdings against real market scenarios.

 Concentration